baw-de/HydBCsForOF/README.md

 The example in "testcase" refers to the upper publication.

-The second example in "testcase2" refers to a second publication, which is in preparation.
+The second example in "testcase2" refers to a second publication, which was unfortunately not accepted due to "insufficient novelty and relevance".

 ## Installation